fmnoise/flow/README.md

      (else-if Throwable (constantly :unknown-error))) ;; this is also bypassed cause previous function will return normal value
 ```

-Ok, that looks simple and easy, but what if `update-entity!` or any other function will throw exception instead of returning exception instance?
-`call` is designed to catch all exceptions(starting from `Throwable` but that can be changed, more details soon) and return their instances so any thrown exception will be caught and passed through chain. `call` accepts a function and its arguments, wraps function call to `try/catch` block and returns either caught exception instance or function call result, example:
+**call** is functional `try/catch` replacement designed to catch all exceptions(starting from `Throwable` but that can be changed, more details soon) and return their instances so any thrown exception will be caught and passed through chain. `call` accepts a function and its arguments, wraps function call to `try/catch` block and returns either caught exception instance or function call result, example:
 ```clojure
 (->> (call / 1 0) (then inc)) ;; => #error {:cause "Divide by zero" :via ...}
 (->> (call / 0 1) (then inc)) ;; => 1
 ```

-Using `call` inside `then` may look ugly:
+Using `call` inside `then` may look verbose:
 ```clojure
 (->> (rand-int 10) ;; some calculation which may return 0
      (then (fn [v] (call #(/ 10 v))) ;; can cause "Divide by zero" so should be inside call
 ```
-so there's `then-call` for it
+so there's **then-call** for it (and **else-call** also exists for consistency)
 ```clojure
 (->> (rand-int 10)
      (then-call #(/ 10 %)))